NobleTyler/Ecommerce-Project/README.md

 # FreshBooks

-This is the final project for EECS 4413.
 It is a bookstore implemented using Apache Tomcat.
 It relies on a MYSQL database in order to pull information about anything from users to books and display it in the webpage.
 The project took us a good long while and a lot of work so we hope you enjoy the experience of FreshBooks.